 5) We can’t get you backstage.
 We really can’t.
 Really.
 Every year we show up with a few Meet and Greet passes that we’ll randomly hand out to fans before the show.
 But once those are gone, that’s it.
 So even if you ask 5 different times and offer to lift up your shirt (as one woman did a couple years ago), the answer is still no. And by the way…you should never offer to lift up your shirt to anyone, but especially if, like that woman, you’re over 60.

 6) Clean up, clean up, everybody everywhere.
 Hey, it’s a festival.
 We know there’s going to be trash.
-That’s why we have a custodial crew the size of a college baseball team.
+That’s why we have a custodial crew the size of two college football teams.
 Still, if your empty, plastic yard-of-margarita container could somehow find it’s way close to if not directly into a trash can, that’d be great.
 Our clean-up folks would like to go home before sunrise on Sunday.

 If, day of, you have any questions, just ask!
 We’ll do everything we can to make sure you’re having fun.
 It’s gonna be a great show, and all we want–really–is for you to enjoy it to the fullest 🙂